Do Therapists Cry?

 When a client asks me “Do therapists cry?”
 I often feel as though maybe I am not doing the things mentioned above.
 This does not come from a place of insecurity, but from a place of genuine concern to ensure I am aiding in the healing process and not causing it to reach an unnecessary roadblock.
 As a therapist, I want my clients to know I am willing to walk with them wherever their path to healing may go.
 I want them to know it is okay for them to cry and express true emotion, and I will be there with them.

-I do not want my clients to view me as someone who doesn’t cry.
+What I want my clients to know is that I am not an emotional statue.
 I want them to view me as a “professional friend” who will join them with every emotion they are going to experience on the journey to healing.
-I want them to view me as a role model, through a healing professional relationship, on how to express emotions within a healthy capacity.
-I want my clients to know they can heal internal wounds and wounds from the world around them.
-I want my clients to know they possess this strength- they always have- it is my job to guide them in the direction to find their strength.
+My goal is to be a role model, through a healing professional relationship, on how to express emotions within a healthy capacity.
+I wish clients knew therapy heals both internal wounds and wounds from the world around them.
+My clients should know they possess this strength- they always have- it is my job to guide them in the direction to find their strength.

-I also want my clients to know I do cry.
-I cry in session and sometimes I cry outside of session.
-Not because I am hurting; not because I am stressed or overwhelmed (although this is a cause of tears from time to time; I am human); but because I care so deeply for their struggles.
-I cry because the emotion of empathy- in many regards- is my superpower, but it can be everyone’s.
-I cry because to sit with my clients in the yuck and muck- a place they may have only sat by themselves until now- is a powerful and emotional experience I am not immune to.
+I also want my clients to know I do cry, sometimes I cry in sessions and occasionally I cry outside of session.
+Not because I am hurting, not because I am stressed or overwhelmed (although this is a cause of tears from time to time; I am human), but because I care so deeply for their struggles.
+I cry because the emotion of empathy- in many regards- is my superpower.
+Sitting with my clients in the yuck and muck- a place they may have only sat by themselves until now- is a powerful and emotional experience I am not immune to.

 So, my dear friends, I do cry and that is okay.
-I am human; I am empathic; I am strong; I am willing to sit through the storm.
-Once more, I am inspired by these strengths and qualities I see sitting across from me every day.
+I am human.
+I am empathic, strong, and I am willing to sit through the storm.
+What’s more, I am inspired by these strengths and qualities I see sitting across from me every day.
 I hope you also see that within yourselves.

 ~~ by Nolan Hunt, PCSW ~~